dotnet/docs-maui/docs/platform-integration/device-media/screenshot.md

 To capture a screenshot of the current app, use the `CaptureAsync` method.
 This method returns a `IScreenshotResult`, which contains information about the capture, such as the width and height of the screenshot. `IScreenshotResult` also includes a `Stream` property that's used to convert the screenshot into an image object for use by your app.
 The following example demonstrates a method that captures a screenshot and returns it as an `ImageSource`.

 :::code language="csharp" source="../snippets/shared_1/MediaPage.cs" id="screenshot":::

-## Limitations

-Not all views support being captured at a screen level, such as an OpenGL view.